 - Removes dissolved solids.

 - Finishing filter to increase water clarity.

-There are hundreds of physical, chemical, biological, and radiological elements removed by water filters including lead, chlorine, bacteria, calcium, minerals, salt, and carcinogens.
+There are hundreds of physical, chemical, biological, and radiological elements removed by water filters, including lead, chlorine, bacteria, calcium, minerals, salt, and carcinogens.
+Most drinking water purification methods look to remove the majority of those contaminants.
 That is not anywhere near a complete list; however, five contaminants in particular play a significant role in the quality of your water.

 - Microscopic Particles

 Chlorine is widely used as an effective sanitation agent.
-It works great but often leaves behind an unpleasant taste and smell.
+While it works great, it often leaves behind an unpleasant taste and smell.
 Chlorine has also been shown to increase cancer risks by as much as 93% .
 Chlorine alone is not the whole problem; it is the combination of chlorine with other compounds in our water.
 We all know that mixing chemicals is a bad idea; drinking them is even worse.
 Chlorine can also cause stomach issues by eliminating beneficial bacteria and precipitating a weakened immune system.

 Arsenic can leach into our water supply via certain rock formations or runoff from industry and agriculture.
 Long-term ingestion of arsenic can lead to diabetes, skin lesions, and cancer.
 Of course, the grand finale of unusually high consumption is death.

 Water filters reduce all of these harmful elements for a great-tasting, safe final product.
 Water filters can be used to treat your entire house or as a source for drinking and cooking.

 At Distillata, we take our drinking water purification methods seriously.
 We are confident that our water filters will provide safe, refreshing water to enjoy.
 Learn how you can get free filter packs, service calls and four reusable water bottles when you rent any water filtration unit.